Much information is available about achieving a clear complexion on your face, but what can you use to heal skin problems occurring elsewhere?

-While some mild forms of folliculitis can clear up with minor interventions, it is not always the case.
-With any skin inflammation, it is important to monitor the area for signs of infection.
-If you notice the following symptoms it is important to seek the advice of a healthcare professional:
+While some mild forms of Folliculitis can clear up with minor interventions, this is not always true.
+With any skin inflammation, monitoring the area for signs of infection is essential.
+If you notice the following symptoms, it is crucial to seek the advice of a healthcare professional:

 - The skin feels warm to the touch

 Bacitracin is a polypeptide antibiotic.
 It is commonly used to treat bacterial skin infections and to prevent disease due to minor burns or cuts.

 How long does it take for bacitracin to work for Folliculitis?

 Topical antibiotics may help heal Folliculitis.
 Usually, it takes 4-5 days to notice an

 Is it bacterial or fungal Folliculitis?

 Folliculitis is an inflammation of the hair follicle.
 Staphylococcus aureus is the